 Tiny alleys radiate from these main streets into the area's interior.
 These aren't your typical grimy crime-infested alleyways; ordinary families live in the residences lining these alleys, and it's not out of the ordinary to walk past an open door and see families gathered around the TV eating their dinner.

 Most things to do in Ho Chi Minh City are situated a short walk northeast of Pham Ngu Lao.
-The Reunification Palace, War Remnants Museum, and Notre Dame Cathedral can be reached on foot in around 15 minutes.
+The Reunification Palace, Notre Dame Cathedral, and War Remnants Museum can be reached on foot in around 15 minutes.

 Accommodation in Pham Ngu Lao